-- it references a requiredDecision or a requiredInput element, but not both, - the referenced requiredDecision or requiredInput element is well-formed, - the Decision element that contains the instance of InformationRequirement is not in the requirement subgraph of the referenced requiredDecision element, if this InformationRequirement element references one. - the referenced requiredDegree on or requiredInput element is defined in the same decision model or in an imported decision model.
+- it references a requiredDecision or a requiredInput element, but not both, - the referenced requiredDecision or requiredInput element is well-formed, - the Decision element that contains the instance of InformationRequirement is not in the requirement subgraph of the referenced requiredDecision element, if this InformationRequirement element references one.

-Table 19 presents the attributes and model associations of the InformationRequirement element.
+$Table\ 20\ presents\ the\ attributes\ and\ model\ associations\ of\ the\ {\tt InformationRequirement}\ element.$

-Table 19: InformationRequirement attributes and model associations
+Table 20: InformationRequirement attributes and model associations

-Attribute Description The instance of Decision that this InformationRequirement associates with its containing Decision element.

-requiredInput: InputData [01] The instance of InputData that this

-InformationRequirement associates with its

-containing Decision element.
+Attribute Description requiredDecision: Decision [01] The instance of Decision that this InformationRequirement associates with its containing Decision element.
+The instance of InputData that this InformationRequirement associates with its containing Decision element.